alihammad99/send-sms-otp/README.md

 | `expiresIn`   | OTP code lifetime in minutes                | number | 10            | 5                       | No       |
 | `environment` | Coding environment for logs comments        | string | "development" | "production"            | No       |

-Feel free to copy and paste this table into your README file, and adjust formatting if needed.

 ### verifyOTP(phoneNumber, otpCode, environment)